Born to Be Alive (song): Cover versions and uses

+Rick Summer released a cover in 1979 which peaked at No. 71 on the Billboard Dance chart in August of that year.

 Kelly Marie released a Hi-NRG interpretation of the song in 1986 but it failed to chart.

 Disco Kings covered the song in 2005.
 Their version reached number seven in Finland, number 43 in France, number 66 in Austria and number 78 in Germany.
 A music video set to the song using footage from Adolf Hitler's many rallies and speeches became a viral hit on the Internet.

 The song is featured on the intro of "Hockey Brings People Together" of the first season of the television series Shoresy during the warm-up brawl in the Bulldogs' tunnel.

 Elisapie featured an Inuktitut language translation of the song, "Inuuniaravit," on her 2023 album Inuktitut.

-The song is featured on an Amyl and The Sniffers 7" single from 2020.
+The song is featured on an Amyl and the Sniffers 7" single from 2020.

 Hernandez's "Reborn Version" is featured on Just Dance 2026 Edition.